ragapp/ragapp/README.md

 make dev
 ```

-> _Note_:
-Make sure you have [Poetry](https://python-poetry.org/) installed.
-To check out the admin UI during development, please go to http://localhost:3000/admin.
+Then, to check out the admin UI, go to http://localhost:3000/admin.

+> _Note_: Make sure you have [Poetry](https://python-poetry.org/) installed.

 ## Contact